Research Writing: Start Strong

 10. Prepare the works cited page.

-• Where would you first go to find information for a research paper?
+• Where do you look when you need information for a research paper?

 Print Resources